Link Search Menu Expand Document

 1. Upon instantiation, the Package status is at Package::STATUS_IDLE

-4. The Package status moves to Package::STATUS_READY.
+4. The Package status moves to Package::STATUS_BOOTED.

 The “failure flow”